lafar6502/NGinnBPM/README.md

 *   Process model elements

     Almost all constructs known in BPMN can be modeled in NGinn.BPM.
-Currently a custom language is used for process description, but BPMN translation will be implemented.
+Process description language is text based and process model is serializable to JSON and XML.
+BPMN translation will be implemented.

 *   Data model